kubevirt/containerized-data-importer/hack/README.md

 - `docker`: compile all binaries and build all containerized
     - `docker-controller`: compile cdi-controller and build cdi-controller image
     - `docker-importer`: compile cdi-importer and build cdi-importer image
-    - `docker-cloner`: build the cdi-cloner image ( cloner is driven by a shell script, not a binary )
+    - `docker-cloner`: build the cdi-cloner image (cloner is driven by a shell script, not a binary)
+- `push`: compiles, builds, and pushes to the repo passed in `DOCKER_REPO=<my repo>`
+    - push-controller: compile, build, and push cdi-controller
+    - push-importer: compile, build, and push cdi-importer
+    - push-cloner: compile, build, and push cdi-cloner
 - `vet`: lint all CDI packages
 - `format`: Execute `shfmt`, `goimports`, and `go vet` on all CDI packages.
 Writes back to the source files.

-In addition to the above recipes, directories may be targeted specifically by setting the `WHAT` make variable, e.g.

-Running `$ make vet WHAT=pkg/image` will execute `go vet` on the `kubevirt.io/containerized-data-importer/pkg/image`
+- `publish`: CI ONLY - this recipe is not intended for use by developers

+**Make Variables**

+Several variables are provided to alter the targets of the above `Makefile` recipes.

+- `WHAT`:  The path from the repo root to a target directory (e.g. `make test WHAT=pkg/importer`)
+- `DOCKER_REPO`: (default: kubevirt) The docker repo to which images are pushed.
+Used with `make push` to upload images to non-kubevirt repos.
+- `DOCKER_TAG`: (default: latest) The value with which new images are tagged.

 ### Submit PRs